AimanGameDev/Conways-Game-Of-Life/README.md

 Results with Dedicated GPU :
 Passing data from CPU to GPU is the main bottleneck here.
 This can be avoided by using `Compute Shaders`!
 Gonna do this one in the future!

-Here's the performance breakdown :
+Here's the performance stats breakdown :
 - Without rendering, the simulation handles up to 67 million cells at 30 FPS.
 - When rendering with quads, it handles up to 33 million cells at 30 FPS.
 - When rendering with cubes, it handles up to 4 million cells at 30 FPS.